 Livonia is a larger medium-sized city located in the state of Michigan.
-With a population of 93,665 people and 31 constituent neighborhoods, Livonia is the ninth largest community in Michigan.
+With a population of 94,422 people and 34 constituent neighborhoods, Livonia is the tenth largest community in Michigan.

 Also of interest is that Livonia has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Livonia telecommute to their jobs.
 Overall, about 10.17% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Livonia is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Livonia really has some of the features that families look for when choosing a good community to raise children.
 Is Livonia perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The population of Livonia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.27% of adults in Livonia have a bachelor's degree or even advanced degree.

 The per capita income in Livonia in 2018 was $41,065, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $164,260 for a family of four.